SRRT: Exploring Search Region Regulation for Visual Object Tracking: Search Region Regulation Tracking

-{ \textbf{Locking-state Determined Update.}} Dynamic reference frame is beneficial to improve the adaptation to target's appearance changement during online tracking.
-Some existing approaches~\cite{Stark, fear} also use a dual-template representation for target model adaptation.
-Different from these approaches, we propose a locking-state determined update strategy which does not require any extra network or metrics to be used as update judgments.
-On the contrary, as shown in Fig.~\ref{fig:method_main}, we record the search region selected for each frame in a sequence.
-When the SRRT selects the smallest search region for consecutive frames, we name this situation as target-locking.
-Once this situation appears, the model updates the dynamic reference $\boldsymbol Z_d$ with $\boldsymbol Z_d^{'}$ from the current frame.
+{ \textbf{Locking-state Determined Update.}} Dynamic reference frame is beneficial to improve the adaptation to the target's appearance changement during online tracking.
+Some existing approaches~\cite{fear,stark} also use a dual-template representation for target model adaptation.
+Different from these approaches, we propose a locking-state determined update strategy that does not require any extra network or computing to be used as update judgments.
+On the contrary, as shown in Figure~\ref{fig:method_main}, we record the search region selected for each frame in a sequence.
+When the SRRT selects the smallest search region for consecutive frames, we name this situation as the target “locking-stage", which can be expressed by,

+where $K$ is the locking-state threshold and $r_{min}$ is the minimum search radius ($r_{min}=2$ in this work).
+Figure~\ref{fig:LDU_vis} showcases an intuitive presentation of the proposed locking-state determined update strategy.
+Once this situation appears, the model updates the dynamic reference $\boldsymbol Z_d$ with $\boldsymbol X_t$ from the current frame.
 Another thing to note is that our locking-state determined update strategy is designed for the SRR, not the base tracker, so our SRR module is completely independent of the SR-dedicate base trackers.

 { \textbf{Training Approach.}} For training our search region regulator, we randomly sample three frames in the same video sequence with an interval of no more than 100 frames to generate the reference and candidate region patches.
 The initial reference frame and candidate region are always from the beginning or end of a sequence.
 Two reference patches and one candidate region form a sampling pair.
 The candidate patches are sampled with different search region distributions for model training.
-The location $\boldsymbol {L}: \{c_x, c_y\}$ and scale $\boldsymbol {S}: \{h, w\}$ of sampling candidate region are determined by the following equations:
+The location $\boldsymbol {L}: \{c_x, c_y\}$ and scale $\boldsymbol {S}: \{h, w\}$ of the sampling candidate region are determined by the equations: